"This is a "guide", not a "look at my crazy stuff" like other threads.

 First of all, he is the MAN.

-You can achieve pretty much the same build from Duelist, Ranger, maybe even Templar start.
+As usually in Path of Exile, you can achieve very similar builds with Duelist, Ranger, maybe even Templar start.
 But he is of course the manliest slaughtering machine out there.

 And in case you get your dirty little fingers on the wonderful Unique Helmet "Bringer of Rain", he looks best because he doesnt wear a red shirt, he shows his tattooed muscular body. ;-)